faiton713/ABCDdataset/README.md

 ## Description
 Each datum in this dataset is a pair of pre- and post-tsunami aerial image patches, and encompasses a target building at the center of the patch.
-The below shows eight samples from the dataset, where four pairs are shown for "washed-away" class (left column) and "surviving" class (right column), respectively.
-The class label annotated to each pair represents whether or not a building at the center of the pre-tsunami patch got wahshed-away.
+The below shows eight samples from the dataset, where four pairs are shown for "washed-away" buildings (left column) and "surviving" building (right column), respectively.
+The class label assigned to each patch (i.e. "washed-away" or "surviving") represents whether or not a building at the center of the pre-tsunami patch got wahshed-away by tsunami.

 ![patches_](https://user-images.githubusercontent.com/13417696/27384118-b5539e1e-56c8-11e7-9c0c-7d06b899763f.png)